Dennis Cholowski: Professional

 On April 5, 2017, the Detroit Red Wings signed Cholowski to a three-year, entry-level contract.
 On April 7, Cholowski was signed to an amateur tryout by the Grand Rapids Griffins.
 On April 18, 2018, Cholowski was reassigned to the Grand Rapids Griffins of the American Hockey League.
 He made his professional debut for the Griffins on April 25, in a game against the Manitoba Moose, registering one shot on goal.

 The following season, Cholowski made the Red Wings opening night roster out of training camp.
 He made his NHL debut for the Red Wings on October 4, 2018, and scored his first career NHL goal in the second period against Joonas Korpisalo of the Columbus Blue Jackets.
 On February 14, 2019, Cholowski was assigned to the Grand Rapids Griffins.
 Prior to being assigned to the Griffins, he recorded seven goals and nine assists in 52 games for the Red Wings, ranking third in points among rookie defencemen in the NHL.

-On July 21, 2021, Cholowski was selected by the Seattle Kraken in the 2021 NHL Expansion Draft and later signed a one-year, $900,000 deal with the team.
+On July 21, 2021, Cholowski was selected by the Seattle Kraken in the 2021 NHL expansion draft and later signed a one-year, $900,000 deal with the team.
 On October 13, 2021, he was placed on waivers and was claimed by the Washington Capitals.
 Cholowski used by the Capitals primarily as a depth defenceman and healthy scratch, featured in just seven games registering one assist.

 On February 8, 2022, Cholowski was waived by the Capitals and was subsequently re-claimed by Seattle.
 He was immediately re-assigned by the Kraken to join AHL affiliate, the Charlotte Checkers.

 On August 23, 2022, Cholowski as a free agent signed a two-year, two-way contract in joining his fourth NHL club, the New York Islanders.

+During his third season within the Islanders organization in 2024–25 season, Cholowski was dealt at the NHL trade deadline by New York to the New Jersey Devils in exchange for Adam Beckman on March 7, 2025.